 Current Ph.D. students (main supervisor):

 - Hayley Randall (Oct 2016 – Mar 2020): Hayley is funded by EPSRC funding to the School and she applied to do a Ph.D. in my group after taking a 3rd year module on Multivariate Statistics.
 Her second supervisor is Dr. Jonathan Gillard.
 She is interested in Dimension Reduction for high-dimensional problems (large p and either large n (n>p) or small n (p>n)).
-We submitted our first paper in May 2019 (a collaboration with Dr. Xingye Qiao at Binhampton University) and she started working currently on her second paper.
+In July 2020 she had her first paper accepted in the Scandinavian Journal of Statistics and we are currently working on submitting her second paper out of her Ph.D.

-- Benjamin Jones (Oct 2016 – Mar 2020): Ben is funded by EPSRC fundig to the School and he applied to do a Ph.D. in my group.
-His background was in Pure Maths and therefore we decided to take advantage of his knowledge in that area and do some work with functional and kernel Principal Component Analysis (FPCA and KPCA).
+- Benjamin Jones (Oct 2016 – Mar 2020): Ben is funded by EPSRC funding to the School and he applied to do a Ph.D. in my group.
+His background was in Pure Maths and therefore we decided to take advantage of his knowledge in that area and do some work with Functional and Kernel Principal Component Analysis (FPCA and KPCA).
 His second supervisor is Prof. Karl-Michael Schmidt.
-He has published one paper on the predicting potential of FPCA in a regression setting (Annals of the Institute of Statistical Mathematics – 2018 (online)) and one on the predictive potential of KPCA (Electronic Journal of Statistics – 2020).
+He has published one paper on the predicting potential of FPCA in a regression setting (Annals of the Institute of Statistical Mathematics – 2020) and two on the predictive potential of KPCA (Electronic Journal of Statistics – 2020, Statistics and Probability Letters, accepted Dec.
+2020).
 He is currently working on methodological work for dimension reduction methods on the presence of categorical predictors.

 Current Ph.D. students (co-supervisor):